egin10/crud_express.js_mysql/README.md

   - import sqlfordatabase.txt to your mysql database
   - you can try RESTful API using this repo (GET, POST, PUT, DELETE)
   - for access this file using `npm run dev`, cause in package.json we have add nodemon to start server.js
+  - and use postman to test RESTful API